britecharts/britecharts/README.md

  + In the root or the repository folder, run:

+    `npm run demos:watch`

+ + In another terminal, run:

     `npm run demos:serve`

- + In another terminal window, run:
+ + In a third terminal window, run:

     `npm run docs`